najeeb-rifaat/vagrant-swarm-cluster/README.md

-# Vagrant testing swarm cluster
+# Docker Swarm Cluster for testing (built with Vagrant)

 Fully configurable manager/workers docker swarm VMs setup, included is a portainer stack yml if needed deployment